Roots Reggae will be the sound of Carnival 2014. But can it win back Jamaica?

 Although there’s plenty of reggae still being made in the legendary Jamaican studios, it’s no longer the country’s default genre.
-A few years ago, many radio stations refuse to play reggae entirely, instread favouring dancehall and homegrown R&B. Is reggae seen has belonging to a different generation?
+A few years ago, many radio stations refused to play reggae entirely, instead favouring dancehall and homegrown R&B. Is reggae seen as belonging to a different generation?
 “I don’t know,” laughs Protoje, “but it makes us have to look outside Jamaica.
 Not getting love from your own country is what leads you to being sat at Phillies Cafe in Kensington, London, and trying to talk my music to people like yourself.”

 Along with Kabaka Pyramid, Jesse Royal, Jah9, Raging Fyah and Major Lazer collaborator Chronixx, Protoje is on the crest of a roots reggae revival wave that started flooding Jamaica in 2011, and is now wetting the feet of the world at large.
 He’s had modest hits in France, Canada and Germany, and plays to thousands at festivals in Belgium, Switzerland and Poland.
 Right now, he’s in London, for a live set on the Red Bull Soundsystem at this weekend’s Notting Hill Carnival, and he looks visibly psyched: “Rodigan said it was real dope, so I said I’d do it.”